-You cannot use the Pay with Revolut to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Ltd.
+You cannot use Revolut Pay to receive payments unless you first enter into a Payment Processing Services Agreement with Revolut Ltd.

-These Terms apply to merchants who use Pay with Revolut to receive payments (we call them "Merchants" in these Terms).
-They do not apply to anyone who uses Pay with Revolut to make a payment (we call them “Customers” in these Terms).
-If a Merchant uses Pay with Revolut to make a payment to someone else, they will be acting as a Customer and so these Terms will not apply to the Merchant when making that payment.
+These Terms apply to merchants who use Revolut Pay to receive payments (“Merchants” or “you”).
+They do not apply to anyone who uses Revolut Pay to make a payment (we call them “Customers” in these Terms).
+If a Merchant uses Revolut Pay to make a payment to someone else, they will be acting as a Customer and so these Terms will not apply to the Merchant when making that payment.

-We allow some Merchants to receive payments from other Revolut Customers via Pay with Revolut.
+We allow some Merchants to receive payments from other Revolut Customers via Revolut Pay.

-Pay with Revolut can be used by Merchants to receive both Customer Initiated Payments and Merchant Initiated Payments.
+Revolut Pay can be used by Merchants to receive both Customer Initiated Payments and Merchant Initiated Payments.

-We will determine in or discretion whether either method is appropriate for your intended use of Pay with Revolut.
+We will determine in our discretion whether either method is appropriate for your intended use of Revolut Pay.

-Merchants may use Pay with Revolut to accept Customer Initiated Payments from Revolut users.
+Merchants may use Revolut Pay to accept Customer Initiated Payments from Revolut users.
 This will be most appropriate in a checkout flow where a Customer instructs us to make a one off payment.

 We will provide the necessary functionality for the Customer to identify themselves as a Revolut user and initiate and authenticate the Customer Initiated Payment to you.
 Customers will only be able to initiate a Customer Initiated Payment if they have sufficient funds in their accounts and have authorised it in the manner we require.

 If a Customer does not have sufficient funds in their account or does not authorise the Customer Initiated Payment, it will fail.
 We will let you know that the payment has failed.